Skip to main content

 note

-The Spool Files information can be defined for all Job Types, except Restricted Mode, and File Arrival.
+Spool Files can be defined for all job types except Restricted Mode and File Arrival.

 In the Variables frame:

-To edit a value inside the grid, the user must click inside the cell they wish to edit.
-To add a value press the green plus icon button at the bottom of the grid.
-To delete press the red trash icon next to the corresponding row.
+To edit a value, select inside the cell to edit.
+To add a value, select the green plus icon at the bottom of the grid.
+To delete, select the red trash icon next to the row.

 Variables Grid: Variables Grid Information

-• Variable Name: Defines the name of the IBM i LSAM Dynamic Variable that stores the value.
+• Variable Name: Name of the IBM i LSAM Dynamic Variable that stores the value

-• Value: Defines the character string to use as the value to be stored in the IBM i LSAM Dynamic Variables table.
+• Value: Character string to store in the IBM i LSAM Dynamic Variables table

 note